-The number of systems that use the exchanges is much larger than it was listed, but the description of the characteristics of each component can take several materials in volume, such as this.
-Besides, so that you have an understanding of how it works — all the components, including those listed above and in the material below, are already included in the TkeyNet system.
+The number of systems that use the exchanges is much more significant than it was listed, but the description of the characteristics of each component can take several materials in volume, such as this.
+Besides, so that you understand how it works — all the components, including those listed above and in the material below, are already included in the TkeyNet system.
 The core of TkeyNet is developed based on the low-level C language, and for working with complex data types, some libraries are written in C++.

 Thus, given that all components in the ecosystem are a single organism, we can say that the exchange is written in C and C ++, and all systems are connected to it via TkeyNet, forming a single system.

-Further, the material will discuss orders, priorities for their execution, liquidity, and the impact of cross-currency transactions on the entire system as a whole.
+Further, the material will discuss orders, priorities for their execution, liquidity, and the impact of cross-currency transactions on the entire system.

 The Matching Engine is the trading core of the exchange.
 The engine performs the process of executing orders (buying/selling) from various market participants.